wdanilo/luna-rfcs/text/0000-new-syntax.md

 ### Proposed solution <!-- omit in toc -->
-The distinction between capitalized and uncapitalized names is often used to disambiguate the meaning of entities for the needs of pattern matching.
+The distinction between capitalized and uncapitalized names is used to disambiguate the meaning of entities and is crucial for the needs of pattern matching.

+We propose to introduce the following naming rules:

+- All monomorphic types use capitalized names.
+- All other entities, including polymorphic types, are just expressions and thus use uncapitalized names.

 In Luna the entities which we want to distinguish for the needs of pattern matching are constructors.
 All the other entities, including set types are just